 If you try to run earlier versions of Nota Bene on Windows 7, you will encounter other issues besides those noted below.
 These have been addressed in version 9.0.

 Nota Bene runs in regular mode on all 32-bit versions of Windows 7, just as it does on similar versions of Vista.
-If you have a 32-bit version of Windows 7, you can install NB as you have for the last decade, without any additional considerations.
+If you have a 32-bit version of Windows 7, including Windows 7 Starter, you can install NB as you have for the last decade, without any additional considerations.

 • If you get an error #105 (“Setup is unable to find installation languages”) when trying to install NB